Deep Augmentation: Dropout as Augmentation for Self-Supervised Learning: CKA Similarity Index Analysis

 \section{CKA Similarity Index Analysis}

 We include more complete results using CKA similarity index.

-In Figure \ref{fig:cifar100_all_bars}, we include results for several configurations for ResNet18 and Cifar100. ``Layer 4 without Stop" and ``Layer 5 with Stop" do not perform well in their downstream performance and share the same increased co-adaptation between layers 4 and 5.
+In Figure \ref{fig:CIFAR100_all_bars}, we include results for several configurations for ResNet18 and CIFAR100. ``Layer 4 without Stop'' and ``Layer 5 with Stop'' do not perform well in their downstream performance and share the same increased co-adaptation between layers 4 and 5.

-In Figure \ref{fig:cifar10_all_bars}, we include results for several configurations for ResNet18 and Cifar10.
-The same trends that were observed on Cifar100 is also observed on Cifar10.
+In Figure \ref{fig:CIFAR10_all_bars}, we include results for several configurations for ResNet18 and CIFAR10.
+The same trends that were observed on CIFAR100 is also observed on CIFAR10.

-In Figure \ref{fig:simcse_all_bars}, we include results for several configurations on sentence embeddings and the STS-B development set.
-For both with and without MLM, Deep Augmentation perform the best around the later co-adaptation region, with stop-gradient at the start and without stop-gradient at the end of the co-adaptation region.
+Figure \ref{fig:appendx-simcse_all_bars} displays results for various configurations on sentence embeddings and the STS-B development set.
+Deep Augmentation achieves optimal performance in the later co-adaptation region, with stop-gradient at its onset and without stop-gradient towards its conclusion.

+In Figure \ref{fig:supervised-simcse-cka}, we also present the CKA similarity for supervised models.
+Additionally, Figure \ref{fig:random-init-cka} shows the CKA similarity for a randomly initialized model.
+The supervised setting exhibits significantly less co-adaptation between layers, particularly in the later layers.
+Although Deep Augmentation slightly decreases co-adaptation, this does not correlate with improved performance on the supervised task, suggesting that co-adaptation is less problematic for supervised learning compared to self-supervised learning.
+We include the ``Deep Aug (Fail)'' example to illustrate that training collapses, resulting in extremely low accuracy, are associated with very low co-adaptation, indicating that a nuanced level of co-adaptation is necessary to retain information from the data.

+It is also worth noting that, since information cannot be created by a deterministic function (i.e., $I(X;Y) \geq I(X;f(Y))$), the reduction in co-adaptation through transformations likely corresponds to a removal of some information from the input data distribution.
+This suggests that reduced co-adaptation and less overfitting may be linked through the reduction of spurious information in the later layers of the neural network.